shankar1S/shankar1S/README.md

 ### 👨‍💻 About Me:
 - 🎓 Final-year **B.Tech student at NITK Surathkal**
 - 💡 Passionate about **Software Development, ML, and Data Science**
-- 🌱 Currently learning **MERN stack, Next.js, Typesccript, and System Design **
+- 🌱 Currently learning **MERN stack, Next.js, TypeScript, and System Design**
 - 🚀 Built and deployed projects like a **Real-Time Chat App**, and **Credit Card Fraud Detection System**
 - 🏆 Active on **LeetCode** and improving problem-solving with DSA
 - 📫 Reach me via [LinkedIn](https://www.linkedin.com/in/shankar-gouda/) or [X (Twitter)](https://x.com/shankara__gouda/)